RyanPGeorge/chirper/README.md

 # Chirper - a place for chirps

 ## Chirper is a twitter clone app that allows a user to create short posts, or "chirps".
-Share your thoughts, read what others are chirping about, and add a squawk (like) to other chirps to let them it ruffled your feathers.
+Share your thoughts, read what others are chirping about, and add a squawk (like) to other chirps to let them know it ruffled your feathers.

 ### Technologies Used: